 The Chicago Blackhawks, one of the “Original Six” NHL teams, is based in Chicago, Illinois.
 The team competes in the Central Division of the Western Conference of the League.
 Its history goes back to 1926 when the Western Canada Hockey League collapsed due to the financial problems and increasing NHL competition.
 WCHL founders Frank and Lester Patrick had to sell players and entire teams to their richer NHL rivals to stay afloat.
-They telephoned to Chicago coffee tycoon Frederic McLaughlin to arrange the purchase of Portland Rosebuds.
+They telephoned Chicago coffee tycoon Frederic McLaughlin to arrange the purchase of Portland Rosebuds.
 McLaughlin himself was a sports enthusiast, though he preferred far more aristocratic kinds of sport.
 He was a first-class horse-rider and a very famous polo player, so he liked the idea.
 A group of shareholders headed by McLaughlin managed to pay Patrick $ 200,000 to transfer the Rosebuds to Chicago.

 The team based in the City of the Winds could be called neither buds nor roses nor combinations of these words.
-Major Frederick McLaughlin was a commander with the Blackhawk Division during World War I, so he did not think much about the name for his new club.
+Major Frederick McLaughlin was a commander with the Blackhawk Division during World War I, so he did not think much about his new club’s name.
 Moreover, McLaughlin loved his native land and knew its history.
-He was aware that the 19th-century Midwest (including in the state of Illinois, where Chicago is located) was plagued by bloody wars between the colonists and the Native Americans.
+He was aware that the 19th-century Midwest (including in Illinois, where Chicago is located) was plagued by bloody wars between the colonists and the Native Americans.
 One of the legendary figures of Indian wars was the leader of the Black Hawk tribe.
 That is why the Chicago club logo doesn’t depict a hawk, but the Indian’s head being ironic since the franchise foundation.

 Until 1986 the team name was spelled Black Hawks, but now it is spelled as Blackhawks.

 Meaning and History